13. Numba#

 x0could be a NumPy array or a list,ncould be an integer or a float, etc.

-This makes it hard to pre-compile the function (i.e., compile before runtime).
+This makes it very difficult to generate efficient machine code ahead of time (i.e., before runtime).

 However, when we do actually call the function, say by running